dt1/bapp/README.md

 bapp means "basic app."
 This app functions, but it doesn't have a major point beyond me learning node.

+While each push to this repo should work, there may be some debugging stuff on the pages.

+## running

+There is no setup needed.
+The database is sqlite; this and all other items will be pulled from npm.

 to run, clone the repo and:

 `npm install`